Many or all companies we feature compensate us. Compensation and editorial

 How payments to the borrower are made can vary based on the reverse mortgage, but the funds are commonly issued in a single lump sum or in incremental payments over time.

-Repayment is typically deferred until the borrower moves out of the home, sells it, or passes away.
+Repayment is typically deferred until the borrower moves out of the home, sells it, or passes away, even when entering a nursing home.
 When these events occur, the mortgage balance becomes due, and the borrower or their heirs must repay the loan, usually by selling the home.

 Interest and fees